lucapette/website/content/writing/my-experience-with-kanban.md

 process is too slow as we do not share as much as we could with the people trying to solve similar problems.
 Or, even more dangerously, we do things by the book since we believe there is one true way.
 I believe there is no such thing as "the true way" when it comes to putting more than one brain together to build something.
-Not to mention the fact that most books tend to generalise a lot as they want to reach a broader audience and in many cases the result is an unusable, unapplicable set of rules.
+Not to mention the fact that most books tend to generalise a lot as they want to reach a broader audience and in many cases the result is an unusable, inapplicable set of rules.
 I do not think what I am saying is controversial either.
 Quite the opposite: I give for granted we have to adapt whatever process to the team we are working with.